 In 2016, following the implantation of the defibrillator within her body, she was gripped by a concern: what if cybercriminals were able to hack into her equipment remotely?
 To find out for sure, she decides to hack it herself.
 With the help of her research team, she buys pacemakers on eBay or from medical professionals.

-The researcher discovered that it was possible to extract data from pacemakers.
-But even more severe: it’s possible to turn them off remotely (while remaining quite close to the targeted persons).
+The researcher not only discovered that it was possible to extract data from pacemakers but also to turn them off remotely (while remaining quite close to the targeted persons).
 Her research has also brought to light numerous configuration defects and bugs of which she is a victim.
-Her work has thus served first and foremost to improve the functioning of her device.
-And by extension, she changed the functioning of an entire sector.
+Her work has thus served first and foremost to improve the functioning of her device, and by extension, that of an entire sector.

 Another cybersecurity specialist, another TEDx, another pathology.
 In 2015, Salvatore Iaconesi, an ethical hacker, consultant for multinationals, and the professor gave a talk on an experience that could have been tragic.
 Stricken with a brain tumor, he struggles to get a photo of it from his doctor.
 He decides to hack the hospital that treats him and obtains his entire medical file.
 He puts it online and calls the Internet users to help him.